risingwavelabs/risingwave-docs/versioned_docs/version-1.1/deploy/risingwave-kubernetes.md

 ### Optional: Customize the state store directory

 You can customize the directory for storing state data via the `spec: stateStore: dataDirectory` parameter in the `risingwave.yaml` file that you want to use to deploy a RisingWave instance.
-If you have multiple RisingWave instances, ensure the value of `dataDirectory` for the new isntance is unique (the default value is `hummock`).
+If you have multiple RisingWave instances, ensure the value of `dataDirectory` for the new instance is unique (the default value is `hummock`).
 Otherwise, the new RisingWave instance may crash.
 Save the changes to the `risingwave.yaml` file before running the `kubectl apply -f <...risingwave.yaml>` command.
 The directory path cannot be an absolute address, such as `/a/b`, and must be no longer than 180 characters

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';